whatisnuclear/website/fast-reactor.md

 There are also significantly more free neutrons in fast reactors.
-Since the probability of fission is lower for faster energies for every actinide, the neutron density is higher in fast reactors than it is in most thermal reactors of the same power (since power is effectively the neutron density multiplied by the fission probability).
-Structural materials inside fast reactors thus undergo higher radiation damage rates than those in thermal reactors.
+Since the probability of fission is lower for faster energies for every actinide, the neutron density is higher in fast reactors than it is in most reactors of the same power (since power is effectively the neutron density multiplied by the fission probability).
+Structural materials inside fast reactors thus undergo higher radiation damage rates than those in slow-neutron reactors.

-<h2 id="howtomake">How do we make a reactor fast or thermal?</h2>
+<h2 id="howtomake">How do we make a reactor fast or slow?</h2>
 Nuclear reactors need to cool fuel as they undergoes the fission chain reaction.
 Water is the standard coolant of other power plants for various reasons (it plays well with steam turbines, is clean, is plentiful, has decent thermal properties, etc.), so